Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Nothing compares to the beauty of Saguaro National Park after the monsoon rains

-🗺️ Distance from Tucson: 20 minutes | 📍 Google Maps | Website | 👉 Tour the Sonoran Desert
+🗺️ Distance from Tucson: 20 minutes | 📍 Google Maps | Website

 Saguaro National Park is one of the defining features of Tucson’s Sonoran Desert scenery.
-Two sections – East and West – border two sides of town.
-The west side occupies the jagged Tucson Mountains, and the east side occupies the marbled Rincon Mountains.
+Two sections, East and West, border two sides of town.
+The west side occupies the jagged Tucson Mountains and the east side occupies the marbled Rincon Mountains.
 Both are equally beautiful and offer something unique.

 Saguaro National Park West is conveniently located just 15 minutes from downtown.
-You can drive west on Speedway until it turns into the winding road that reaches Gate’s Pass.
+You can drive west on Speedway Boulevard until it turns into the winding road that reaches Gate’s Pass.
 This scenic recreation area overlooks the city lights and vibrant desert scenes.

 Sonoita

 Calling all wine-os!
-Your Southern Arizona tasting journey awaits
+Your Southern Arizona tasting journey awaits.

 The author and her friends enjoy a glass of wine by the pond at Autumn Sage.